 Note The driver signing verification policy that is used by the PnP manager requires that the root certificate of a private CA has been previously installed in the local machine version of the Root Certification Authorities certificate store.
 For more information, see Local Machine and Current User Certificate Stores.

-For more information about certificate stores, see Driver Signing Changes in Windows 10, version 1607 and Driver Signing Policy.
+For more information about driver signing, see Driver Signing Policy.